Advice about permanent residence, what to do if you move house, applying to schools across county boundaries, and arriving from overseas.

 5.8.
 If we are not satisfied with the evidence, correspondence will be sent to the applicant confirming this.
 This will explain:

-- Describe our definition of an address of convenience
+- describe the council’s definition of an address of convenience

-- that the application will be processed using the address believed by us to be the home address.
+- that the application will be processed using the address believed by NYCC to be the home address

 5.9.
 Applicant Response Received